moko256/twitlatte/README.md

 ## License

 ~~~~
-Copyright 2015-2018 The twicalico authors
+Copyright 2015-2018 The twitlatte authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.